mr-desilva/6SENG005C-Formal-Methods/README.md

 `If you create a project named my_lab1 under the Tutorial 1 workspace, there will be a generated .desc file as my_lab1.desc under the Tutorial 1 workspace directory path`

+Thanks to [@manthilaDev](https://github.com/manthilaDev) we got this information about the workspaces, from the AtelierB developers.

+>Yes.
+Atelier B stores information on the workspaces in the Windows registry.
+You may edit the registry to remove these workspaces.
+Regedit is the Windows program to edit the registry.

+>Navigate to HKEY_CURRENT_USER\SOFTWARE\ClearSy\AtelierB full x.y.z\atbwindow\configs

+>where x.y.z is your version of Atelier B